 How Do Shoulder Injuries Happen?

 There are many ways shoulder injuries can occur.
 The most common is due to wear and tear on the shoulder joint over time.
-This is often seen in older adults who have had years of repetitive motion in their shoulder, such as from working a manual labor job or playing sports.
+This is often seen in older adults who have had years of repetitive motion in their shoulders, such as from working a manual labor job or playing sports.

 Shoulder injuries can also happen suddenly, due to a fall or other trauma to the shoulder joint.
 While shoulder injuries are not always preventable, there are a few things you can do to reduce your risk.